-Why Tikehau is an ideal destination
+Why Tikehau is an Ideal Destination

 As you can guess, diving & snorkelling are the two main attractions in Tikehau.
 The best diving is located on the western shore around the Tuheiava Pass, the only traversable entry into the lagoon.

 You will encounter reef sharks & the rare manta ray.
 Still, the appeal here is the vast population of colourful fish.
-Some of the more prevalent species include tuna, snapper, barracuda, lionfish, clownfish & parrotfish.
+Some more prevalent species include tuna, snapper, barracuda, lionfish, clownfish & parrotfish.

 The atoll is famous for its lagoon, described as a vast natural pool enclosed by pink & white sandy beaches.

 A 1-hour flight from Tahiti & lying among beautiful “motu” islets & coconut trees, make the most of your stay & discover the unbelievable underwater life of this turquoise lagoon.

 Surf enthusiasts will find great waves which will fascinate both beginners & experts.
 Dive lovers will be captivated by the Tuheiva pass (the island’s unique pass), which showcases a fabulous underwater show of rays, sharks, dolphins, & multicoloured fish.

 Once out of the water, be astonished by a beautiful symphony of seabirds.
 Throughout these pink sand, islets watch colonies of boobies, tropic terns, noddi birds & fregate birds.
 Here you will learn why the island has been nicknamed “Bird Island”.

 Take a walkabout Tuherahera village or relax on the beach.
 The place will inspire a feeling of heaven.